R0yX1e/iNeedGpt/README.md

 # iNeedGpt
-GPT TelegBot in Google Script
+ChatGPT Telegram Bot in Google Script

 ## How To Use
 1. open  https://script.google.com/home/ && create